jch/personal-finance/README.md

 * Stick to low cost index funds.
 Fees matter.
 * If possible, use alternate weighting in your index funds (equal weight or similar) as opposed to market-cap weighting.

+## Annual Budgets
+* Save more money annually by making small monthly adjustments.
+* Buy items in bulk if we will use them over the course of a year.
+A 10% discount on a case of wine (that we would buy by the bottle anyway) is an instant 10% return (actually more, but read The Only Investment Guide since it's complex math.)

 ## Extras

 * Health Savings Account (HSA) - 1) Do not invest until balance would exceed minimum to avoid fees 2) preferably a plan that allows investment in index funds like Wells Fargo or Health Savings Administrators 3) Continue to pay medical expenses out of pocket when possible to maximize tax deferred growth